porter-liu/FLV2MP3/README.md

 License
 -------

-picwall is available under the MIT license.
+FLV2MP3 is available under the MIT license.